eml-eda/riscvsim-dpm/README.md

         )
 ~~~

-This example models the power for any frequency and temperature.
+This example models the power for any frequency, at temperature of 25 Celsius, of two different voltage levels.
 The framework interpolates the power values based on the given parametrics.
-In order to take care of the clock gating the _power_supply_method_ has to be overloaded.
+In order to take care of the clock gating the _power_supply_set_ _method_ has to be overloaded, in the component that is changing power stare..

 ~~~cpp
 void MyComp::power_supply_set(vp::PowerSupplyState state)